 We have said that they are of two kinds, the one idle, the other active.
 The first have a fixed revenue, independent of all action on their part, since they are supposed idle.
-This revenue consists in the hiring of their capitals---whether moveables, money or land,-which they hire to those who improve them by the effect of their industry.
+This revenue consists in the hiring of their capitals, whether moveables, money or land, which they hire to those who improve them by the effect of their industry.
 This revenue, is, then, but a previous levy on the products of the activity of the industrious citizens; but this is not our present enquiry.
 What we wish to see is, what is the employment of this revenue?
 Since the men to whom it belongs are idle, it is evident they do not direct any productive labour.
 All the labourers whom they pay are solely destined to procure them enjoyments.
-Without doubt these enjoyments are of different kinds : For the least wealthy they are limited to the satisfaction of the most urgent wants :--- for the others they are extended by degrees, according to their taste and means. to objects of the most refined and unbridled luxury.
-But, in fine, the expenses of all this class of men are alike in this, that they have no object but their personal satisfaction ; and that they support a numerous population, to which they afford subsistence; but whose labour is completely sterile.
+Without doubt these enjoyments are of different kinds: For the least wealthy they are limited to the satisfaction of the most urgent wants; for the others they are extended by degrees, according to their taste and means, to objects of the most refined and unbridled luxury.
+But, in fine, the expenses of all this class of men are alike in this, that they have no object but their personal satisfaction; and that they support a numerous population, to which they afford subsistence; but whose labour is completely sterile.
 It is however true, that amongst these expenses some may be found which are more or less fruitful; as, for example, the construction of a house, or the improvement of a landed estate.
 But these are particular cases, which place consumers of this kind momentarily in the class of those who direct useful enterprises and pay for productive labour.
 After these trifling exceptions, all the consumption of this species of capitalists is absolutely pure loss, in relation to reproduction, and so far a diminution of the riches acquired.
-Also, we must remark, that these men can expend no more than their revenue : if they touch on their funds nothing replaces them, and their consumption exaggerated for a moment, ceases for ever.
+Also, we must remark, that these men can expend no more than their revenue: if they touch on their funds nothing replaces them, and their consumption exaggerated for a moment, ceases for ever.

-The second class of capitalists, who employ and nay hirelings, is composed of those whom we have called active.
-It comprehends all the undertakers of any kind of industry whatsoever, that is to say all the men who having capitals of a greater or smaller amount, employ their talents and industry in improving them themselves, instead of hiring them to others; and who, consequently live neither on wages nor revenues but on profit.
+The second class of capitalists, who employ and pay wage earners, is composed of those whom we have called active.
+It comprehends all the entrepreneurs of any kind of industry whatsoever, that is to say all the men who having capitals of a greater or smaller amount, employ their talents and industry in improving them themselves, instead of hiring them to others; and who, consequently live neither on wages nor revenues but on profit.
 These men not only improve their proper capitals, but all those also of the inactive capitalists.
-They take on rent their lands, houses, and money, and employ them so as to derive from them profits superior to the rent.\ They have then in their hands almost all the riches of society.
-It is moreover to be remarked, that it is not only the rent of these riches they annually expend, but also the funds themselves;

-• Idle capitalists, sometimes rent houses and money to the idle capitalists: But the latter pay the rent only with their own revenues; and to find the formation of these revenues we must always remount to industrious capitalists.
-As to lands they almost always rent them to undertakers of oulture, for what would the idle make of them? and sometimes several times in the year, when the course of commerce is sufficiently rapid to enable them to do so: for, as in their quality of industrious men they make no expenditures which do not return to them with profit, the more of them they can make which fulfil this condition, the greater will be their profit.
-We see then that their consumption is immense, and that the number of hirelings whom they feed is truly prodigious.
+They rent their lands, houses, and money, and employ them so as to derive from them profits superior to the rent.\ They have then in their hands almost all the riches of society.
+It is moreover to be remarked, that it is not only the rent of these riches they annually expend, but also the funds themselves; and sometimes several times in the year, when the course of commerce is sufficiently rapid to enable them to do so: for, as in their quality of industrious men they make no expenditures which do not return to them with profit, the more of them they can make which fulfil this condition, the greater will be their profit.
+We see then that their consumption is immense, and that the number of wage earners whom they feed is truly prodigious.